plan for people.

 If you have them on hand, place a few onion chucks, apple chunks, and fresh herbs into the cavity of the turkey.

 Cook the turkey according to the size (about 15 minute per lb).
+The turkey is done when it reaches 170 degrees (in the thickest part of the thigh and the breast).

 Let turkey sit for 30-60 minutes before carving.